ThomasNowProductions/BreathSpace/docs/DESIGN_GUIDE.md

 # Design Guide

-This document outlines the design principles, color scheme, typography, and UI components used in the OpenBreath application.
+This document outlines the design principles, color scheme, typography, and UI components used in the BreathSpace application.

 ## Table of Contents